 In the next section Jamil realizes that he is burning through his magic reserves and must conserve his energy, but still disapproves of Leona breaking open cages and handling phantoms on his own.

-When Jamil tells Leona to stay away while he investigates a seemingly empty cage, Leona saves him from an attacking phantom, and Jamil reluctantly admits that continuing to work with him is “tactically sound.”
+When Jamil tells Leona to stay away while he investigates a seemingly empty cage Leona saves him from an attacking phantom, and Jamil reluctantly admits that continuing to work with him is “tactically sound.”

 Leona sends Jamil on ahead to find the thunder spear during an attack by the ice titan and Jamil only reluctantly fetches Leona as he has been instructed rather than try to wield the weapon by himself (Leona: “Looks like this time a certain good boy managed to keep his hand outta the cookie jar”).

-While descending into Tartarus Jamil offers to carry the thunder spear after it has recharged and Leona finally loses his patience, though he still saves Jamil from another phantom attack.
+While descending into Tartarus Jamil offers to carry the thunder spear after it has recharged and Leona loses his patience, though he still saves Jamil from another phantom attack.

 Jamil continues to disapprove of the way that Leona deals with the phantoms in Tartarus but gradually comes to realize that Leona’s methodology is effective, whether he likes it or not.